 Bruce Lee famously said in "Enter the Dragon", "...we need emotional content....
 Don't think.
 Feel."
 How can an athlete feel and have emotional content within today's academic mental toughness, meditation, and mindfulness training that inhibits evolutionary emotional awareness and response?
-The University of Wisconsin's sports psychology is based on a language and literary linguistics of "emotionally driven behavior" inscribed in Homer's "Iliad" nearly a 3000-year-ago.
-Ever since Achilles' fatal rage brought countless sorrows upon the Greeks, feminine aberrant and dangerous emotions that drive destructive behavior must be controlled by the "superior" masculine cognitive mind.
+The University of Wisconsin's sports psychology is based on a language and literary linguistics of

+"emotionally driven behavior" inscribed in Homer's "Iliad" nearly a 3000-year-ago.
+Ever since Achilles' fatal rage brought countless sorrows upon the Greeks, humanity has been erroneously programed to believe that feminine aberrant and dangerous emotions drive destructive behavior and therefore the "inferior" feminine emotional body must be controlled by the "superior" masculine cognitive mind.